murphy-slaw/zombie_towns/README.md

 # zombie_towns
-Minecraft datapack to force zombie village generation.
+A Minecraft datapack to force zombie village generation.

+This pack does exactly one thing: it removes all "normal" villages from the vanilla village town_center template pools, leaving only the zombie villages to generate.